royalapplications/docs/src/r2023/scripting/objects/connections/royalwebconnection.md

 Disables the browser built-in spell checker.
 ### DisableWebSecurity
 Type: `bool`, Default Value: `false`
-Disables same-origin policy enforcement.
+[Obsolete] Disables same-origin policy enforcement.
 ### DisableXSSAuditor
 Type: `bool`, Default Value: `false`
-Disables same-origin policy enforcement.
+[Obsolete] Disables same-origin policy enforcement.
 ### EngineId
 Type: `string`, Default Value: `Empty String`
 If empty (default), the GUID of the connection is the engine id.
 Custom engine identifiers can be used to share the cache and session across multiple connections.